ProjectEvergreen/greenwood/www/pages/docs/index.md

 $ npm run build
 $ yarn build

-# generate a static build and preview it locally
+# serve a static build
 $ npm run serve
 $ yarn serve
 ```

+> _Note: You must have run `greenwood build` before running `greenwood serve`.
+Plugins are not available with `greenwood serve`, your application is built ahead of time atomically._

 ### Sections